nvaccess/nvda/projectDocs/dev/addons.md

 * [NVDA on GitHub](https://github.com/nvaccess/nvda)
 * [Reporting issues on GitHub](../issues/readme.md)
 * [NVDA development snapshots](https://www.nvaccess.org/files/nvda/snapshots/): Automatically generated builds of the project in its current state of development
-* [NVDA commits email list](https://lists.sourceforge.net/lists/listinfo/nvda-commits): Notifications for all commits to the master branch of the git repository